 Betting a long time in advance on the Oaks is less commonplace although the Fillies' Mile at Newmarket is a useful guide from the two-year-old season.
 Like the 2000 Guineas, the 1000 Guineas is a strong trial for the Oaks although winners have also come from the Pretty Polly held on the same day at Newmarket.
 The Cheshire Oaks at Chester and York's Musidora Stakes are also sources of recent Oaks victors.

 You can bet in-play on all Epsom Derby Festival races on the exchanges.
 There are a number of betting exchange sites available for punters.
-Most top bookies also update their prices whilst the race is being run.
+Most nz sports betting also update their prices whilst the race is being run.

 There are a number of advantages to betting in-running, for example, a fancy of yours might have a history of breaking slowly from the stalls, so you want to make sure they break on terms before making an investment.
 Of course, once that happens, that horse’s odds are likely to be significantly shorter.